-(CONSENT CALENDAR) To see if the Town will vote to appropriate from the PEG Access and Cable Related Fund, the sum of One Hundred Eighty-Three Thousand Sixty-Three Dollars (\$183,063), or any other sum, to be expended under the direction of the Local Access Channel Advisory Committee (LACAC) for the purpose of providing for equipment and operating expenses for Stow TV; or take any action relative thereto.
+To see if the Town will vote to appropriate from the PEG Access and Cable Related Fund, the sum of One Hundred Eighty-Three Thousand Sixty-Three Dollars (\$183,063) to be expended under the direction of the Local Access Channel Advisory Committee (LACAC) for the purpose of providing for equipment and operating expenses for Stow TV; or take any action relative thereto.
 (Stow TV)

-The Finance Committee XXX this article.
+The Finance Committee recommends approval of this article.
 Passage of this article does NOT increase expenditures.

-Stow TV is managed by LACAC which receives revenues from the town's cable customers (as a fee on your cable bill) to pay for its operating expenses.
+Stow TV is managed by LACAC, which receives revenues from the town's cable customers (as a fee on your cable bill) to pay for its operating expenses.
 StowTV is financially self-sustaining as funding for this station is provided through a license agreement originally with Comcast and Verizon.